Kill the Data Bake Off

 Bake off problems for sellers

-As the Head of Partner Success at Narrative, sellers often ask me, “Who are we up against?”
+Sellers often ask us, “Who are we up against?”
 I would argue that they are asking the wrong question.
 What they should be asking is, “How well does my data match the buyer’s needs?”

 Separately, the dichotomy of winners and losers that these bake offs create isn’t healthy for the ecosystem.
 Competition is a prerequisite for any efficient market — in the long run, the bake off actually discourages competition by creating a winner-takes-all effect.
 There’s a better way to do this that will help buyers and sellers both win.